Pranav-Malpure/fROSty-Winter-Week-2/Episode 2: The Sign of ArUcos.md

 * #### Converting colour spaces </br>

     This method is used to convert an image from one colour space to another. </br>
-    If you are unfamiliar with colour spaces, just remember… colour spaces are specific organization of colours. </br>
+    Color spaces is a pretty important concept in Image processing and Image detection If you are unfamiliar with colour spaces, just remember… colour spaces are specific organization of colours. </br>
     Example:  </br>
       **Grayscale:** uses shades of grey to represent intensity </br>